Phone Numbers

 Metabolic and Bariatric Surgery

 Combating one of the nation’s leading health concerns, bariatric surgical procedures reduce comorbidities such as hypertension, diabetes, sleep apnea and gastroesophageal reflux disease through weight loss.
-Lexington Medical Center has performed more than nearly 8,500 bariatric surgeries since 1998.
+Lexington Medical Center has performed more than 9,000 bariatric surgeries since 1998.
 These surgeons work with their patients to choose the most appropriate procedure to address their own personal health needs, which includes gastric bypass, sleeve gastrectomy, adjustable gastric band and gastric balloon.

 As a fully accredited center through the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program, Lexington Medical Center hosts a comprehensive program and is proud of the high level of bariatric care offered to patients.
 Hallmarks of this well-established program include three bariatric surgeons performing each procedure, a multi-layered patient support system that includes patient education and support groups, and the availability of bariatric care 24 hours a day, seven days a week, 365 days a year.
 Lexington Medical Center is committed to continual improvement through long-term monitoring of each surgical case.